pedrofilipefontes/tic-tac-toe/README.md

 $ sudo npm install -g nodemon
 ```

-* Once nodemon is installed, simply run this command from the local folder:
+* Once nodemon is installed, simply run this command from the local folder and later access http://localhost:4000 in your browser:

 ```
 $ nodemon start